fathurwithyou/Data-Structure-OOP/README.md

 # Implementing Data Structure using OOP

 ## How to Use
-Include the .h files in your main program.
-For compiling, make sure to link the .h files using this command.
+Include the .hpp files in your main program.
+For compiling, make sure to link the .hpp files using this command.
 ```
 g++ <file.cpp> -I.
 ```